mdocekal/ai_caller/examples/paraphrasing/README.md

 * TextDatasetAssembler
 * StringTemplate

-This will create a configuration file and we will edit it to look like this:
+This will create a configuration file, and we will edit it to look like this:
 ```yaml
 convertor:  # Convertor to batch file.
   cls: ToOpenAIBatchFile  # name of class that is subclass of Convertor